Using curtains to insulate your home

 Are there curtains in every room?

-When you have a warm home and one or two windows that aren’t offering any insulation, you end up creating a ‘reverse chimney’; where warm air is sucked out of your home as it rises.
+The right blinds can also be applicable here too, but when you have a warm home and one or two windows that aren’t offering any insulation you end up creating a ‘reverse chimney’; where warm air is sucked out of your home as it rises.
 After leaving your curtains open during the day, this can cause the temperature to drop significantly at night.
 It’s a simple fix and it could make the difference between flicking the heat pump on again in spring.

 Could I install a pelmet?